ghdl/ghdl/doc/references/ImplementationOfVITAL.rst

 information provided by an external files.

 The external files must be SDF (Standard Delay Format) files.
-GHDL supports a tiny subset of SDF version 2.1, other version number can be used, provided no features added by the next version are used.
+GHDL supports a tiny subset of SDF version 2.1.
+Other version numbers can be used, provided no features added by later versions are used.

 Hierarchical instance names are not supported.
 However you can use a list of instances.
 If there is no instance, the top entity will be annotated and